-Upload speed is the rate that information can be transmitted from a client device.
+Upload speed is the rate at which the information can be transmitted from a client device.
 It is measured in Mbps (megabits per second).
 NetSpot calculates this speed during Active Scanning, by sending queries to servers and measuring the speed at which information is sent and received.

-NetSpot has two PRO visualizations that show your upload rate: Upload Speed and Troubleshooting: Low Upload Rate.
+NetSpot has two visualizations that show your upload rate: Upload Speed and Troubleshooting: Low Upload Rate (both are only available in the Pro and Enterprise versions).
 If your network has areas of low upload speed, then your first step should be to deselect all of your APs on the left sidebar and then re-select them one by one.
 Try to narrow down which APs are affected.

 Strategies for Increasing Upload Rate

 - If there’s a more powerful (but slower) AP next to a faster (but less powerful) one, you should disable the slower AP.
 This will allow your clients to automatically connect to the faster AP.